DanSohn/lumenary/index.md

     The third source gave good information about assisted living settings.
 This is mainly pertaining to formal caregivers in these assisted living homes, but also brings to light some potential issues we could address with our application.

-### Use of Secondary Research
+### Use of Secondary Research<br/>
-<br/>Overall, the secondary research method has been effective in providing general information about the people our app
-could be used by.
+Overall, the secondary research method has been effective in providing general information about the people our app could be used by.
 However, it is still hard to confirm our proposed functionality would be useful with purely secondary research.
 Thus, we also did interviews with informal caregivers to get direct feedback on our ideas.
 We will likely continue to use sources like these when evaluating more specific functions later on.

-### Competitive Product Survey
+### Competitive Product Survey<br/>
 Competitive Product Survey was used in order to collect, compare and conduct evaluations of the product’s competitions.
 We used the information gathered to establish certain functionalities and how they compare to our own, and to also compare the goals of different apps to ours.
 The applications tried to directly solve a certain problem that patients face such as:
 - Big fonts and calendars to deal with the inability to read small fonts
 - Location services to deal with wandering
-- Timed Pillboxes to ensure medicine is taken at a timely manner
+- Timed Pillboxes to ensure medicine is taken at a timely manner<br/>
 We have taken this information and the goals of the applications in order to ensure that our application will have all the necessary functionalities to maintain the patients standard of living.
-While the information provided from this research method mainly shed light on applications to patients with Alzheimer’s Disease, our application will be strongly focused towards the informal caregivers.
+While the information provided from this research method mainly shed light on applications to patients with Alzheimer’s Disease, our application will be strongly focused towards the informal caregivers.<br/>

-### Use of Competitive Product Survey
+### Use of Competitive Product Survey<br/>
 Due to the nature of our product, since we have a differing main audience, the information gathered using this method was not very helpful.
 As this was a by-product of secondary research however, not much time was allotted to this method, hence if we did the project again, it would be acceptable to contain